giant-consortium/cookbook/pre_phasing_checks.md

 A check is made to ensure variants that overlap based on chromosome and base-pair position have the same alleles.
 Variants where allele are different, are flipped is consistent with strand flips.

 5. **Allele consistencies**
-Variants where alleles are consistent after account for potential strand flips are removed from the array-based genotype dataset of the study
+Variants where alleles are consistent after account for potential strand flips are removed from the array-based genotype dataset of the study.
+Palindromic SNPs with MAF > 0.4 removed also.

+6. **Duplicates**
+Variants with a chromosome and position shared with other variants will be removed from the array data

+In addition, the output VCF will force genotypes to be coded to REF and ALT as defined by the haplotype reference panels.

 #### Example terminal output from workflow (with genomic position reordering of variants required)